 People love to name their pets, whether it’s after another family member, a favorite celebrity or something completely unique.
 Parrots can be particularly fun to name — they may even choose their own handles.

-Eva Dochstader of Florida, said the way her 9-year-old un-Cape parrot got his name was not exactly how she’d planned.
-Because he was an African parrot, Dochstader christened him “Zaire” and began greeting her pet every morning by saying, “Good morning, Zaire,” to which the bird would respond, “Good morning.”
-When Zaire was about 18 months old, however, he began answering the usual morning “Hello” with a surprising, “Good morning, Albert.”
-“We were stunned at first as we tried to think who we knew as Albert,” Dochstader said.
-Unable to figure out whom this “Albert” was, she and her husband finally decided it must be the bird himself, and “Zaire” became Albert.
+Eva Dochstader of Florida, said the way her 9-year-old grey-headed parrot got his name was not exactly how she’d planned.
+Because he was an African parrot, Dochstader christened him "Zaire” and began greeting her pet every morning by saying, "Good morning, Zaire,” to which the bird would respond, "Good morning.”
+When Zaire was about 18 months old, however, he began answering the usual morning "Hello” with a surprising, "Good morning, Albert.”
+"We were stunned at first as we tried to think who we knew as Albert,” Dochstader said.
+Unable to figure out whom this "Albert” was, she and her husband finally decided it must be the bird himself, and "Zaire” became Albert.

 Other parrots choose their own names through their actions.
 Michelle Pinegar of Kansas, decided to name her brown-headed parrot "Ariel Duckbutt” because of the way the bird perches with her tail in the air like a duck.
 And Beth Bottom of Virginia, said her 2-year-old Senegal parrot’s name also sums up his antics.
 Sam’s name is an acronym for Such A Monkey.
 "His favorite pastime next to singing and dancing with me is to hang upside down from his playgym and swing like a monkey,” said Bottom, who taught Sam to make monkey sounds to go with his behavior.

 Sometimes, deciding who gets to pick a pet’s name is difficult when shared owners have different ideas.
-Jeanne Juhos and her husband, both of Ohio, came up with a solution when they adopted their friendly Senegal parrot: “My husband would name him if he were a male, and I would name him if he were a female,” Juhos said.
+Jeanne Juhos and her husband, both from Ohio, came up with a solution when they adopted their friendly Senegal parrot: "My husband would name him if he were a male, and I would name him if he were a female,” Juhos said.
 The proud new parents had their bird sexed and discovered he was a boy.
-Juhos’ husband chose the name “Fritzi,” and she had to save her choice for a future pet.
+Juhos’ husband chose the name "Fritzi,” and she had to save her choice for a future pet.